The Beach Boys' Christmas Album

 The Beach Boys' Christmas Album is the seventh studio album by the American rock band the Beach Boys, released November 9, 1964 on Capitol Records.
 It contains five original songs and seven standards on a Christmas theme.
 The album proved to be a long-running success during subsequent Christmas seasons, initially reaching No. 6 on Billboards Christmas LP's chart in its initial release and eventually going gold.
 Music historian James Perone wrote that it is "regarded as one of the finest holiday albums of the rock era".

 While leader Brian Wilson produced and arranged the rock songs, he left it to Dick Reynolds (an arranger for the Four Freshmen, a group Wilson idolized) to arrange the 41-piece orchestral backings on the traditional songs to which the Beach Boys would apply their vocals.
 One single was released from the album, the original song "The Man with All the Toys" backed with the group's rendition of "Blue Christmas".
 "Little Saint Nick", a single which had already been released the previous year, was included on the album.

 In 1977, the Beach Boys attempted to follow the album with Merry Christmas from the Beach Boys, but it was rejected by their label.
 The entire Christmas Album plus selections from the Merry Christmas sessions were later assembled for the 1998 compilation Ultimate Christmas.

+The original Capitol CD reissue contains a remix of "Little Saint Nick" (the single version) instead of the original album version.

 Background

 The album was devised as a response to Phil Spector's A Christmas Gift for You from Philles Records (1963), an album Brian had attended recording sessions for.
-He played piano on the song "Santa Claus Is Coming to Town" but was dismissed by Spector due to his substandard piano playing.
+He played piano on the song "Santa Claus Is Coming to Town" but was dismissed by Spector due to his "substandard" piano playing.
+Side one consists mostly of original Christmas-themed rock songs penned by Brian Wilson and Mike Love, while side two features both secular and religious Christmas standards with orchestral accompaniments and conducting by Dick Reynolds.
 Original album cover photo by George Jerman for Capitol Photo Studio.
-The a-side consists mostly of original Christmas-themed rock songs penned by Brian Wilson and Mike Love, while the b-side features both secular and religious Christmas standards with orchestral accompaniment directed by Dick Reynolds.

 Recording

 With the exception of "Little Saint Nick", sessions for the album spanned June 18–30, 1964, one month after the All Summer Long album was completed.
 "Christmas Day" is the first Beach Boys song to feature a lead vocal from Al Jardine.

 The album was released in mono and stereo; the stereo mix, prepared by engineer Chuck Britz, would be the last true stereo mix for a Beach Boys album until 1968's Friends.

-In addition to orchestral renditions of "Jingle Bells" and the original Wilson composition "Christmas Eve" which never received vocal overdubs, outtakes of the All Summer Long track "Little Honda" and The Beach Boys Today! single "Don't Hurt My Little Sister" were recorded in between June sessions.
+In addition to orchestral renditions of "Jingle Bells" and the original Wilson composition "Christmas Eve" which never received vocal overdubs, outtakes of the All Summer Long track "Little Honda" and The Beach Boys Today! song "Don't Hurt My Little Sister" were recorded in between June sessions.